 Spilanthes has a diffusive, numbing quality that makes your whole mouth tingle when you chew the leaves or flowers.
 This makes it popular for mouth, gum, and throat issues in traditional herbalism.
 Modern herbalism also seems to be interested in its potential as an immunomodulator, similar to Echinacea.
 If you’ve ever had the pleasure of experiencing high-quality Echinacea, you’ll know that Echinacea also makes your mouth tingle a bit.
 Although, not nearly to the extent that Spilanthes does!

 For me, finding the balance of when to harvest meant figuring out when the seeds had begun to develop.
-From what I can tell, the flowers start out as small buttons and then gradually get longer.
+The “flowers” on this plant start out as small buttons and then gradually get longer.
 Once the characteristic red center has disappeared and the flower takes on a cone shape, it is very close to finishing setting seed.
 The picture below shows an example.
 The flower is in the foreground, and behind it are another overly-mature flower and some of the seeds.

-The picture below shows what I think is the optimum time to harvest.
+The picture below shows the optimum time to harvest.
 The flower has begun to elongate, so it’s larger, but the red center is still very prominent.
 This is what I look for when I’m harvesting.

 The plants develop many flowers at all stages of growth, so I typically deadhead as I harvest.
-The ones that are too close to setting seed go into one basket (for the burn pile, because the amount of seeds these produce seems to be very. . . generous).
+The ones that are too close to setting seed go into one basket (for the burn pile, because the amount of seeds these produce is very. . . generous).

 The ones that I want to keep go into the harvest basket.
-Both leaves and flowers dry quickly and dry well on screens or in a single layer in a basket.
+Both leaves and flowers dry quickly on screens or in a single layer in a basket.

-I generally prefer working with dried plants when I make my extracts, but Spilanthes can also be harvested and used fresh and I plan to experiment with both as extracts.
+I generally prefer working with dried plants when I make my extracts.
+Spilanthes can also be harvested and used fresh and I plan to experiment with both as extracts.
 Herbalist Deb Soule of Avena Botanicals has a video about how she harvests and uses them, and she prefers fresh.